gmail spamemail blockinginbox cleanup

 • yourname+work@gmail.com for professional use

-Benefit: If one alias gets compromised, you can easily filter or abandon it without changing your main email.
+The benefit: If one alias gets flooded, you can filter or abandon it without touching your main email.

 2. Never Reply to Spam

-Don't even click "unsubscribe" on suspicious emails—this confirms your email is active and leads to more spam.
+Don't even click "unsubscribe" on suspicious emails.
+It just confirms your address is live and leads to more spam.

-Exception: Legitimate companies you recognize.
-MailMop helps identify which unsubscribe links are safe to use.
+Exception: Legitimate companies you actually recognize.
+MailMop helps you tell which unsubscribe links are safe to use.

 3. Be Selective with Email Sharing